wlryrlw/CS50-Introduction-to-AI-with-Python/README.md

 This repository includes:
 - Code from Lecture 0 to Lecture 6.
-- The PDF version of the official website Notes.
+- The PDF version of the official handouts.
 - Personal study notes.